Securing the Electric Vehicle Charging Infrastructure: Back-end Protocols: Charger to third party operators

 \subsection{OCPP}

-The Open Charge Point Protocol (OCPP)\footnote{Smart Charging Webinar: Robert de Leeuw, {\bf Meet OCPP} - \url{https://youtu.be/TT1R5lqVlLQ}} defines communication protocols between chargers and central management systems and it is becoming the de facto standard.
-Up to version 1.6, security was somehow overlooked, but the Open Charge Alliance published a security White Paper to complement the protocol applying the security of version 2.0 to 1.6-J\footnote{\url{https://www.openchargealliance.org/news/enhanced-security-for-ocpp-16/}}.
+The Open Charge Point Protocol (OCPP)~\cite{leeuw2019meet} defines communication protocols between chargers and central management systems and it is becoming the de facto standard.
+Up to version 1.6, security was somehow overlooked, but the Open Charge Alliance published a security White Paper to complement the protocol applying the security of version 2.0 to 1.6-J~\cite{open2018enhanced}.
 OCPP v2.0.x includes secure firmware updates, security logging and event notification, and security profiles for authentication and secure communication.
 OCPP uses TLS to achieve security, and explicitly design key management for client-side certificates.
 OCPP 2.0 supports ISO 15118, smart charging and PnC functionalities.
 Using a combination of OCPP 2.0 and ISO 15118 with TLS would ensure a secure communication between EVs, chargers and central management systems.